Churchill Alemao

-Churchill Braz Alemao (born 16 May 1949) is a former Chief Minister and former MP of the 14th Lok Sabha of India.
-He was the MLA of Benaulim constituency in the state of Goa.
+Churchill Braz Alemao (born 16 May 1949) is an Indian politician who served as the second Chief Minister of Goa from March to April 1990.
+He is a former two-term Member of Parliament, representing South Goa from 1996 to 1998 and 2004 to 2007.
+He has also been a member of the Goa Legislative Assembly, representing Benaulim thrice, (from 1989 to 1996, 1999 to 2002, and lastly from 2017 to 2022) and Navelim from 2007 till 2012.

 Political career

-Alemao was chief minister of Goa for a brief period in the early 1990s, and later became an MP representing the South Goa (Lok Sabha constituency) from 1996 to 1998.
+Alemao served as the chief minister of Goa for a brief period in the early 1990s.
+He later became an MP representing South Goa from 1996 to 1998.

 Founding United Goans Democratic Party

 Alemao founded the United Goans Democratic Party as a spinoff of the United Goans Party.

-Congress days
+Shift to Congress, Chief Ministership and Member of Parliament

 In the late 1980s, Alemao quit the United Goans Democratic Party and joined the Indian National Congress.
 He became Chief Minister for a 18 days as part of the Progressive Democratic Front led by Congress.
 He had to resign due to an internal split in the party.
 After that Luis Proto Barbosa became chief minister.
 Later, Alemao became an MP as Congress leader.